Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Experiments

-\textbf{Metrics.} We use threshold-independent metrics: area under the receiver operating characteristic curve (AUROC) and area under the precision-recall curve (AUPR) to evaluate our method~\cite{buckland1994roc}.
+\textbf{Metrics}.
+We use the same metrics as baseline methods in their original publications.
+These metrics include false positive rate (\textbf{FPR}), true positive rate (\textbf{TPR}), threshold-independent metrics area under the receiver operating characteristic curve (\textbf{AUROC}) and area under the precision-recall curve (\textbf{AUPR}) \cite{buckland1994roc}, and threshold-dependent Equal Error Rate (\textbf{EER}).
 We treat OOD data as positive data.
 For GAD, each dataset is shuffled and then divided into groups of size $m$.
-We compute AUROC and AUPR according to the portion of groups determined as OOD data.

-\textbf{Baselines.} As far as we know, before this submission, there exist five methods that handle OOD data with higher likelihood in flow-based model under unsupervised setting. \begin{enumerate} \item WAIC \cite{choi2018generative}.
-In \cite{nalisnick2019detecting}, Nalisnick \textit{et al}. state that they were not able to replicate the results of WAIC.
-We also do not use WAIC as baseline.

-\item typicality test in latent space \cite{choi2018generative}.
-In Section \ref{sec:attack_likelihood} we have shown typicality test in latent space can be attacked by data manipulation.

-\item typicality test in model distribution (Ty-test) \cite{nalisnick2019detecting}.
-Ty-test is the only GAD method among the five methods.
-We use it as the baseline for GAD.
-Since Ty-test outperforms all other methods compared in \cite{nalisnick2019detecting}, we do not use more baselines for GAD.
+We run each method for 5 times and show ``mean$\pm$ standard deviation'' for each GAD problem.